SteveBarnett/human-centred/workshops/2024/nztc/session-1.md

 --- -->

-# 2. Not-strict
+# 2. Not-same

-^ The edges are fuzzy
+^ Not all members of a group are the same

 [.background-color: #206]